resilience-coffee/resilience-coffee.org/README.md

 ![A chipped cup of coffee](images/banner.jpeg)

+Resilience Coffee aims to provide a welcoming space for individuals curious about building resilient systems to come together and learn from each other.

 ## What

-Resilience Coffee aims to provide a welcoming space for individuals curious about building resilient systems to come together and learn from each other.
+Our virtual meetups, held twice a month, provide an opportunity to engage in thoughtful discussions on topics related to building resilient systems.
+We loosely follow a [Lean Coffee](http://leancoffee.org/) format, encouraging open dialogue and shared learning.

 ## Why